Structural Omission — Definition

 Framework Function

-Structural Omission expands contemporary realism by naming the structural incompleteness of perception and embedding it directly into representation.
+Structural Omission expands contemporary realist and representational painting by naming the structural incompleteness of perception and embedding it directly into representation.

 Read the full Structural Omission framework →